 A motion to dismiss is filed in a case where the defendant argues essentially that even if everything the plaintiff says in the complaint is true, he or she cannot win because of lack of jurisdiction, filing past the statute of limitation, the statute does not confer on a plaintiff the right of a private cause of action… there are a bunch of great arguments for dismissal.

 In that case, who needs a trial?
-I can’t prove I didn’t ran a red light, because while you have witnesses who say I did, I have no witnesses (including me) who can say I did not.
+I can’t prove I didn’t run a red light because while you have witnesses who say I did, I have no witnesses (including me) who can say I did not.

-When a party moves for summary judgment, losing does not mean the party cannot prove its case.
+When a party moves for summary judgment, losing does not mean he or she cannot prove the case.
 It just means that there is a question of fact – whether the jury believes your busload of nuns who say I ran a stoplight or whether it believes the guy who had just staggered out of a bar and says I did not.

 The trial court denied JSP’s summary judgment motion, finding that genuine issues of material fact existed regarding its negligence.

 Held: Issues of fact existed requiring JSP to face a trial on negligence.